dominikjagenbrein/dominikjagenbrein/README.md

 - 👋 Hi, I’m @dominikjagenbrein.
-I am a Scrum Master at [Artichoke Biotech](https://github.com/Artichoke-Biotech)
+I am a Scrum Master.

-- 📫 If you want to contact me feel free to write me an [email](mailto:dominik.jagenbrein@artichoke.eu)
+- 📫 If you want to contact me feel free to write me a email.

 <!---
 dominikjagenbrein/dominikjagenbrein is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.